London, United Kingdom

 Its essential to attend the Friday evening session if you wish to attend the workshop the next day.
 This prevents delays for other attendees during the workshop.

-We are grateful for the collaboration of Abby Sassel, John Stevenson, and Yolina Sotirova, who will be your hosts for this workshop.
-They are available to answer any questions you might have before or during the workshop.
+We are grateful for the involvement of Abby Sassel and Yolina Sotirova and John Stevenson, who will host this workshop, and will answer any questions you might have before or during the workshop.